cbonoz/online23/README2.md

 Keep Network is a decentralized key management system that allows users to store their private keys in a secure and distributed manner.
 However, it is still under development and does not support natural language statements or cross-chain transactions.
 Secret Network is a privacy-focused blockchain platform that allows users to store and manage data securely.
 However, it is still under development and does not support natural language statements or cross-chain transactions.

 ## What it does

+ChainGuard can secure any piece of Filecoin data using any of the conditions below:
+1) A cross chain transaction has occured through Wormhole.
+2) An UMA oracle precondition has occurred (user specified).
+Example use cases: revealing data only after a person has died or a particular sports team won an event.
+3) A specified pre-determined address must be calling the contract

+For every data upload, a smart contract is deployed that secures the payload.
+Every uploaded artifact gets a unique sharable url on ChainGuard that can be accessed at any time, but only reveals the data on condition satisfaction.

+If the conditions above are met, the data is revealed and decrypted at the sharing url and delivered decryped to the user on the page via Filecoin Saturn.

 ### Core functions
 * Upload and lock dataset